ytyulkinaxway/axway-open-docs/content/en/docs/cass_admin/cassandra_troubleshooting.md

 ### Restoring to Cassandra 2.2.8/2.2.12

 In the event of a failed migration, you can restore your Cassandra environment to its original 2.2.8/2.2.12 state using the backup data.
 For more information, see [Restore API Management and KPS keyspaces](/docs/cass_admin/cassandra_bur/#restore-api-management-and-kps-keyspaces-manually).

+### Restored Keyspace not visible in API Manager UI

+After [restoring a keyspace](/docs/cass_admin/cassandra_bur/#restore-the-keyspace-backup) using the `apigw-backup-tool`, the restored KPS data should be visible via the API Manager UI.
+If this is not the case, the Cassandra keyspace name might need to be updated in the [Server Settings](/docs/apim_administration/apimgr_admin/api_mgmt_config_ps/) via Policy Studio.

+By default, the keyspace name value is referenced via the `x${DOMAINID}_${GROUPID}` variable.
+When API Manager is configured a keyspace is created matching this naming convention.
+If the keyspace being restored has a different name (possibly created with a different API Gateway), you must replace the default Cassandra keyspace value with the new name.